getodk/docs/odkx-src/scan-data.rst

-Managing ODK Scan's Data
+Managing ODK-X Scan's Data
 =========================

 .. _scan-data:

-ODK Scan shares a database with the rest of the ODK tools, and the data can be accessed using the normal means through the :doc:`cloud-endpoints-intro` and :doc:`suitcase-intro`.
+ODK-X Scan shares a database with the rest of the ODK-X tools, and the data can be accessed using the normal means through the :doc:`cloud-endpoints-intro` and :doc:`suitcase-intro`.
 However, Scan adds extra columns to store snippets of each data field's original image, the image file type, and the data value predicted by Scan.

 .. _scan-using-suitcase: